LoomT/splitty/docs/feedback/week-07.md

 #### Potentially Shippable Product

-Mark: Sufficient
+Mark: Very good

-Feedback: The team didn't present the changes since the last meeting.
-Manual review shows progress, and that the team is on-track to finish the project.
+Feedback: The team shows progress, and is on-track to finish the project.

 #### Work Contribution/Distribution in the Team